Criminally Negligent Homicide

 Secured with SHA-256 Encryption

 Even though criminally negligent homicide falls into the category of homicide or assaultive offenses, many of the same defenses are not usually applicable.
-For example, self-defense wouldn’t work because this a specific intent defense meaning that the defendant actually intended to do something.
-A defendant cannot negate negligent intent with a specific intent.
-When statutory defenses, (like sudden passion, necessity, etc.) are available, they must be utilized in such a way that does not expose a defendant to a higher charge through a higher level of culpability.
+For example, self-defense wouldn’t work because of this a specific intent defense meaning that the defendant actually intended to do something.
+A defendant cannot negate negligent intent with specific intent.
+When statutory defenses, (like sudden passion, necessity, etc.) are available, they must be utilized in such a way that does not expose a defendant to a higher criminal charge through a higher level of culpability.

 A common defensive approach is to challenge causation.
 Sometimes, accidents and bad things just happen.
 If a car swerves to avoid hitting a dog but hits another car, the result isn’t homicide, it’s just an accident.
 Because of improvements in 3-D modeling and computer-generated scale drawings, proving causation, or the lack of, has developed into a more viable defensive strategy.
 Even if a defendant cannot avoid a conviction, they may be able to convince a jury to assess a lower punishment or probated sentence, if they feel the event was more accidental than negligent.

 Even though it is the lowest category of offenses, criminally negligent homicide can involve penalties including a prison sentence.
 The range of punishment can include probation and up to five years in prison.
 Unlike capital murder, defendants charged with criminally negligent homicide tend to have better chances at obtaining probation, mainly because of the lower mental state.
 However, these defendants are also required to pay restitution, which can often involve thousands of dollars.

 Prison time is usually any defendant’s first concern.
 However, the pen trip is only the first in possible consequences.
 If a defendant was insured, they may also face a collateral civil suit.
 Once a defendant pleads guilty to criminally negligent homicide, they can also be sued for regular and punitive damages for causing the death of another.
 Criminally negligent homicide is one of the few criminal offenses that frequently overlaps into personal injury law.